tonywon89/capstone-project-proposal/docs/flux-cycles.md

 * `fetchSingleFeed`
   0. invoked when feed is clicked from `FeedIndexItem`, `FeedItem` within `CollectionIndexItem`,
+  0. `GET /api/feeds/:id` is called
+  0. `receiveSingleFeed` is set as the callback

+* `fetchCollectionFeed`
+  0. invoked by `SidebarCollectionIndexItem`
+  0. `GET /api/feeds/:id` is called
+  0. `receiveCollectionFeed` is set as the callback
 ### Feeds API Response Actions

 * `receiveAllFeeds`